urbit/bridge/legal/privacy policy.md

 Legal Requirements

-Tlon Corporation may disclose your Personal Data in the good faith belief that such action is necessary to:
+We may disclose your Personal Data in the good faith belief that such action is necessary to:

 - To comply with a legal obligation